AstroMusers/aegis/README.md

 This repository is a comprehensive one containing anything done as part of the Radio Signatures of Exoplanets research project run by Asaf Kaya and Tansu Daylan.
-The codes use scientific knowledge acquired from various research papers and books, most notably the paper "Detecting Magnetospheric Radio Emission from Giant Exoplanets" by Ashtari et al. 2022.
+The codes use scientific knowledge acquired from various research papers and books.
-#

 ## Python Scripts
 ### The Main Prediction Script
 The main script that predicts exoplanetary emission quantities is the file